 I've been in the media industry for 30 years, presenting top-rated radio shows and working around the world in all formats - on CHR, Greatest Hits and Speech, Local, Regional and National BBC stations.
 Alongside this I have hosted big events from 'TFM Party In The Park' in front of 120,000 people, to Sunderland and England football matches at the Stadium of Light for 18 years, to a decade spent as the start-line announcer at the world's biggest half marathon - the Great North Run.
 I've written for newspapers, fronted award nominated television features and hosted hundreds of corporate events.
 You can find out more about all of this below.

-Recently, some people have been in touch asking my why I left BBC Tees after 15 years.
+Recently, people have been in touch asking my why I left BBC Tees after 15 years.
 Here's a link to the report from the Teesside Gazette.

 Thanks for reading